HEATHlabs/de0-storm-sdram/README.md

   changing the SYS_CTRL_l register before loading the Program counter causes the SDRAM controller to read back all 0x0 or 0x0 between valid data.

+Equivalent to ARM700 processor with instruction set armv3 (no recent linux available).